hjbhu6/yvertx/core_manual_yeti.md

 The close is actually asynchronous and might not complete until some time after the `close` function has returned.
-If you want to be notified when the actual close has completed then you can use the `cloaseNetServer` function which takas an handler.
+If you want to be notified when the actual close has completed then you can use the `cloaseNetServer` function which returns a promise.

-This handler will then be called when the close has fully completed.

-    yvertx.closeNetServer server do:
+    yvertx.closeNetServer server >>- do:
       logger#info('The server is now fully closed.');
     done;